-Is there a specialist arbitration court?
+6 Is there a specialist arbitration court?
 Is the judiciary in your jurisdiction generally familiar with, and supportive of, the law and practice of international arbitration?

-As of 2011, Spain's regional High Courts of Justice (Tribunales Superiores de Justicia) have exclusive jurisdiction over set-aside actions against arbitral awards rendered in Spain over decisions related to recognition of foreign arbitral awards.
+As of 2011, Spain's regional High Courts of Justice (Tribunales Superiores de Justicia) have exclusive jurisdiction over set-aside actions against arbitral awards rendered in Spain and over decisions related to recognition of foreign arbitral awards.
 They can also enforce arbitration agreements and appoint arbitrators.
 Since acquiring these powers, the arbitration community has confirmed the increased expertise in international commercial arbitration of judges in the High Courts of Justice.

 Courts of First Instance at the seat of the arbitration remain competent for award enforcement, requests for interim measures and judicial assistance in the taking of evidence.
-In November 2010, the judiciary created a specialised court of first instance in Madrid (Court of First Instance No. 101), which is competent for these arbitration matters when the seat of the arbitration is Madrid.